Tax Deadline Fast Approaching For Taxpayers Living Abroad

 Not all taxpayers had to file for an extension if they weren’t ready on April 15: taxpayers who live abroad qualified for an automatic two-month extension to file their 2013 federal income tax returns.
 That means that those returns are due in just a few days, on Monday, June 16, 2014 (there’s an extra day to file since June 15 falls on a Sunday).

-The automatic extension applies to any U.S. citizen or resident alien residing overseas, or those in the military on duty outside the U.S. The automatic two month extension allow you extra time to file your return and to pay any amount due without requesting an extension.
+The automatic extension applies to any U.S. citizen or resident alien residing overseas, or those in the military on duty outside the U.S. The automatic two-month extension allows you extra time to file your return and to pay any amount due without requesting an extension.
 That’s different from taxpayers who are physically in the U.S. on a few key points:

-- Taxpayers who are physically in the U.S. must request an extension by filing form 4868, Application for Automatic Extension of Time To File U.S. Individual Income Tax Return by the due date (April 15).
-Taxpayers who are overseas do not need to file the form to receive an automatic extension.
+- Taxpayers who are physically in the U.S. must request an extension by filing a Form 4868 Application for Automatic Extension of Time To File U.S. Individual Income Tax Return by the due date (April 15).
+Taxpayers who overseas do not need to fill the form to receive an automatic extension.

 - Form 4868 extends the time to file by six months to October 15.
 The automatic extension for overseas taxpayers extends the time to file by two months to June 15 (or, as this year, June 16).

 - Generally, you must pay what you owe as of the original due date of your return.
 However, if you qualify for the automatic 2-month extension, penalties for paying late are assessed from the extended due date of the payment (June 16).
 Interest may still apply.
 Otherwise, requesting an extension does not extend the time to pay taxes.
 If you do not pay the amount due by the regular due date (April 15), you will owe interest and penalty.

 To claim the two-month extension, attach a statement to your tax return explaining which of these two situations applies to you as of the due date of your return: